-A simplified approach is applied to the accounting of such assets, under which lease payments are recognised as expenses on a straight-line basis over the lease term.
-This approach is applied either on a lease-by-lease basis or by class of underlying asset.
-A lease is classified as a short-term lease if the lease term does not exceed 12 months.
-A lease is classified as a lease of a low-value asset if the value of the underlying asset does not exceed UAH 150 000.
+A simplified accounting approach is applied to such assets, whereby lease payments are recognised as expenses on a straight-line basis over the lease term.
+This method is applied individually to each lease agreement or by class of underlying asset.
+A lease is considered a short-term lease if its term does not exceed 12 months.
+A lease is considered to have a low-value underlying asset if its value does not exceed UAH 150 000.

 Subsequent measurement.
-After the start date of the lease, the Bank evaluates all assets under right of use, except those that meet the definition of investment property, at cost less accumulated depreciation, accumulated impairment, adjusted for the amount of revaluation of lease liabilities reflected against the cost of the asset under right of use.
+After the start date of the lease, the Group evaluates all assets under right of use, except those that meet the definition of investment property, at cost less accumulated depreciation, accumulated impairment, adjusted for the amount of revaluation of lease liabilities reflected against the cost of the asset under right of use.

-Depreciation of a right-of-use asset is carried out from the start date of the lease until the end of the useful life of the underlying asset, if the lease transfers ownership of the underlying (leased) asset to the Bank at the end of the lease term, or if the cost of the right-of-use asset reflects the fact that the Bank will take advantage of the opportunity to purchase it.
-In other cases, the Bank amortises the right-of-use asset from the start date of the lease to an earlier of the following two dates: the end of the useful life of the right-of-use asset and the end of the lease term.
-Other requirements for depreciation and recognition of impairment of an asset by right-ofuse are similar to those applied to own property, plant and equipment.
+Depreciation of a right-of-use asset is carried out from the start date of the lease until the end of the useful life of the underlying asset, if the lease transfers ownership of the underlying (leased) asset to the Group at the end of the lease term, or if the cost of the right-of-use asset reflects the fact that the Group will take advantage of the opportunity to purchase it.
+In other cases, the Group amortises the right-of-use asset from the start date of the lease to an earlier of the following two dates: the end of the useful life of the right-of-use asset and the end of the lease term.
+Other requirements for depreciation and recognition of impairment of an asset by rightof-use are similar to those applied to own property, plant and equipment.